naturalis/nba-docs/api_services_summary.rst

    * - | **Description**
      - | This direct search service returns TAXON documents.
 Available direct search types are a. free text search, and b. indexed field search.
    * - | **Examples**
-     - | Examples of both free text and indexed field taxon searches can be found in the `specimen examples section`_
+     - | Examples of both free text and indexed field taxon searches can be found in the taxon :ref:`taxon examples section` section
    * - | **Request**
        |
        |